kirill-d-lappo/kirill-d-lappo/README.md

     * Set up monitoring tool(`Grafana`) for QA environments, where it collects logs and checks server state.

-      That helped our teamn a lot with issue detection on multiple environments.
+      That helped our team a lot with issue detection in multiple environments.

-    * Created build scripts, that create customized install solution (Install Shield, custom launchers, etc.).
+    * Created build scripts, that create a customized install solution (Install Shield, custom launchers, etc.).

-      It significantly reduced amount of manual work and build time (11-14 minute of pure script running).
+      It significantly reduced the amount of manual work and build time (11-14 minutes of a pure script running).

 * `Automation Engineer` at Oxagile